satishbabariya/gitlab-cli/README.md

 # GitLab CLI
-A command-line tool that makes git easier to use with GitLab.
-(Backup/Clone all your repositories with one command)
+A command-line tool that makes it easier to Backup/Clone all your repositories from GitLab.

 ```